 This is after they’ve been pulsed 4-5 times and it should measure out to 3 cups.

 It’s best to have all of your ingredients measured out before you start because each step goes pretty quickly.
-Also, you’ll want to have a large piece of parchment or waxed paper laid out on the counter ready for the cookies to be placed on to cool.
+Also, you’ll want to have a large piece of parchment or waxed paper laid out on the counter, ready for the cookies to be placed on to cool.

-Remove from heat and stir in the peanut butter and blend well.
+Remove from heat stir in the peanut butter and blend well.
 I had to get a picture of this part because I’ve always thought the peanut butter was so pretty getting swirled into the chocolate.

 Mix in the oatmeal and vanilla.